 The geographic rule for definite articles only seems to be useful when the country’s name is obviously referring to a geographical feature.
 We don’t use definite articles with countries whose names now have tenuous connections to geographical features—like India (whose name originally came from the Indus River) or Indonesia (which derives from the Greek words for “Indian islands”).

-The use of “the Ukraine” stirs up intense passion among Ukrainians, in fact.
+And the use of “the Ukraine” stirs up intense passion among Ukrainians.
 Some argue that the systematic use of “the Ukraine,” especially before its independence from the U.S.S.R., was used by English-language authors and journalists to subjugate the people and nation of Ukraine by demoting it to a mere region, a mere feature of the larger U.S.S.R.

-[They say] “Literary norms cannot change overnight because of any political process.”
+[They said] “Literary norms cannot change overnight because of any political process.”

 Ukraine or The Ukraine?

-Based on style guide recommendations and searches, it seems best to use simply “Ukraine,” without a definite article.
+Based on style guide recommendations and searches, it’s best to use simply “Ukraine,” without the definite article.

 Google Ngram graphs show that “the Congo” is significantly more popular in published books.

-However, anecdotally, people who’ve travelled to the region call it “Congo” and news outlets, such as CNN, use simply “Congo.”
+However, anecdotally, people who’ve traveled to the region call it “Congo” and news outlets, such as CNN and the Associated Press, use simply “Congo.”

-Perhaps the continued popularity of the phrase “the Congo” is due to the recurrence of the imagery of the Congo rainforest (a geographical feature) over references to the actual nation.
+It’s possible the continued popularity of the phrase “the Congo” is due to the recurrence of the imagery of the Congo rainforest (a geographical feature) over references to the actual nation.
 We don’t have a clear answer for this one, but if you’re following AP style, use simple “Congo."

-So while Miss Teen South Carolina was clearly veering from popular usage when she called Iraq “the Iraq,” other cases aren’t so clear.
-It’s worth noting that some languages draw a bright line—French, for example, tacks on a definite article to all non-neuter-gender countries: even though “the France,” “the Greece,” and “the India” might sound strange to us, “la France,” “la Grèce,” and “l’Inde” are par for the course in France.
-And Miss Teen South Carolina, if you’re listening, take heart: If you were in an Arabic speaking country, you would have been right in using a definite article for “al-‘Iraq.”
-Just not in English.
+Finally, it’s worth noting that some languages draw a bright line—French, for example, tacks on a definite article to all non-neuter-gender countries: even though “the France,” “the Greece,” and “the India” might sound strange to us, “la France,” “la Grèce,” and “l’Inde” are par for the course in France.